saeedhalabi/Frontend-Learning-project/readme.md

 - HTML Class naming conventions

 ### Technologies Used
-The project leveraged the following technologies:
+The project leveraged the following technology:

-- **HTML5:** Used for structuring the content of the web pages.
-- **CSS3:** Applied for styling and layout to enhance the visual appeal.
-- **Google Fonts:** Integrated Montserrat, Roboto Condensed, and Poppins for a polished typographic style.
-- **Smooth Scrolling:** Implemented to enhance navigation and user interaction.
+- Visual Studio Code (VSCode)
+  - developed by Microsoft, is a popular and versatile source code editor known for its lightweight design, extensive features, and robust support for various programming languages.

 ## Challenges Faced

-During the Fortnite TimeWarp project, I had some challenges:

-1. **Flexbox Layout:** Making things look good and customizing layouts was tricky.

-2. **Enhancing Typography:** Figuring out what fonts to use and making text look nice was a bit challenging.

-3. **Git Workflow:** Sharing work and committing my work was a challenge at first.
+- Flexbox
+  - Customizing layouts to make them look good

-4. **Containers:** Organizing stuff on the page and making it look neat was a bit tough.
-I had to learn how to use containers properly.
+  - Organizing stuff on the page by using containers
+- Making the text look nice by enhancing typography
+- Using git to share and commit my work

 Despite these challenges, each hurdle provided an opportunity for growth, skill development, and a more robust understanding of web development principles.

-# Important: Not responsive

 ## Project Conclusion